kritishukla11/VAMOS-for-precision-oncology/README.md

 Developed by Kriti Shukla, kritis@unc.edu

 # What this does:
-Using this workflow, you can obtain whole proteome structural information from Alphafold, create dense variant clusters, identify which clusters are associated with a given pathway, run statistical analysis on these clusters to identify likelihood of association, and find drugs differentially associated with those clusters in cell lines.
+Using this workflow, you can apply the previously published VAMOS ML model for drug discovery in precision oncology.

 # Instructions to run:
 Data : All input data is publicly available on DepMap, TCGA, CTRP, Alphafold, and MSigDB.